kwodzicki/video_utils/README.md

 ## Main features

 * Compatible with Python3
-* Platform-independent (?)
 * Will try to download SRT subtitles from opensubtitles.org if no subtitles in input file
-* Can tag movies and TV shows:
+* Can tag movies and TV shows
-	- Requires the [videotagger][videotagger] Python package
-* Can extract VOBSUB subtitles from input file and convert to SRT files (dependencies required)
+* Can extract closed captions and VOBSUB subtitles from input file and convert to SRT files (dependencies required)
 * Can be set to use a certain percentage of CPU available (dependency required)

 ## File Naming